TheMaincraftExp003/Astrothedreamkeeper/README.md

 (this is the match Pfp if someone even care >3<)

-🌟 - i have a lot of friend and im very gratefull for them! they are : Dandy, Shelly,Vee,sprout, dazzle , brightney and squirm!i'v also have more friend of course but i guess i just say a few or it will be a long list.. 🐚🍓🌼📺🎭🐛💡.
+🌟 - i have a lot of friend and im very gratefull for them! they are : Dandy, Shelly,Vee,sprout, dazzle , brightney , boxten and squirm!i'v also have more friend of course but i guess i just say a few or it will be a long list.. 🐚🍓🌼📺🎭🐛💡🎵.

 💡🎭📖 -im also part of the Book club which there is brightney and razzle and dazzle , but i prefer say only dazzle sense razzle not in those interest.! i love reading about astronomie and astronologie you could think it the same thing but a bit different!.